gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 **Generate effective Hamiltonian with (X)MS-CASPT2**

-To generate the zeroth order Hamiltonian, we strongly suggest using the MS-CASPT2 or XMS-CASPT2 approaches.
-These approaches generate a second-order effective Hamiltonian which describes interactions between the different RASSCF states.
-In our experience, this approach yields much more accurate results for resonances than single-state CASPT2, for which the zeroth order Hamiltonian would be diagonal.
+The (X)MS-CASPT2 approach is required to generate an appropriate zeroth Hamiltonian for the perturbative CAP method.
 To activate (X)MS-CASPT2 in OpenMolcas, use the Multistate keyword in the CASPT2 module.

 .. code-block:: bash